Change in Harkers Island Visitor Center Hours

 Reservations & information: Cape Lookout (252) 728-2250 ext.
 0 and by e-mail.
 Call for more complete driving directions, a park site bulletin with a map, and answers to your questions.

 Reservation Required with Cape Lookout National Seashore.
-The park will make your ferry reservation for you.
-Ferry fees will be collected by the ferry service immediately before or after your trip.
-Fees are priced per round trip.
+After you make your reservation with the park, contact the ferry to make your reservation for the boat ride, unless you will be bringing your own boat.
+Ferry fees are priced per round trip.
 A limited number of spaces are available.
 Please be on time.